alexserra98/alexserra98/content/posts/advml_1/index.md

 ### Stochastic Gradient Descent
 The following are the notes from the [lecture](https://www.youtube.com/watch?v=pZnZSxOttN0) by Sam Smith and this [article](https://www.inference.vc/notes-on-the-origin-of-implicit-regularization-in-stochastic-gradient-descent/). <br>
 We start with a motivating example (add first graph in the video):
 The following performance comes from a 10-1 Wide-ResNet trained on CIFAR-10 with a constant learning rate.
 As we can see as the learning rate increases the train accuracy decreases but the test accuracy actually increase.
-Why is this happening?
+Why is this happening? <br>
 **Key Claim**: The SGD is  minimizing a modified loss in which there's a regularization term that is proportional to the learning rate.<br>
 The first step now is to explicit the relationship between optimization and Numerical Integration.
 It's well known that gradient descent in the limit of infinitesimal step size is equivalent to a gradient flow problem:
 `$$